Affiliate links on Android Authority may earn us a commission. Learn more.

 If you can't cancel the payment, you still have a few options to get your money back.

-PayPal is also accepted at a wide variety of online retailers.
+A wide variety of online retailers also accept PayPal.
 These transfers are more difficult to get back.
-Your first option here should be to request a refund from the retailer, which you can typically do on the website or through a customer service email.
+Your first option here should be to request a refund from the retailer, which you can typically do on the website or by reaching out to customer service.
 You will probably need to send back whatever you purchased; the process could take a week or more.

 A retailer may deny your refund request, but your options don’t end there.
 You can report an issue in PayPal’s Resolution Center, where a customer service representative will have a look at your case.
 This doesn’t guarantee you will get your money back, but PayPal is generally good about granting customer requests within reason.